 On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

-They are part of the process that keeps social anxiety going – see our page on the social anxiety maintenance cycle.
+They are both part of the process that keeps social anxiety going – see our page on the social anxiety maintenance cycle.

 Avoidance